morepath/morepath/doc/developing.rst

 Tox
 ---

-If you want to check Morepath works with the supported Python versions you can install tox.
+Install tox to check Morepath works with the versions of Python it supports.

 We have Travis continuous integration installed on Morepath's github repository and it runs the same tox tests after each checkin.

 First you should install all Python versions which you want to test.
 The versions which are not installed will be skipped.
-At least you should install Python 3.5 which is required by flake8, coverage and doctests and Python 2.7 for testing Morepath with Python 2.
+You should at least install Python 3.5 which is required by flake8, coverage and doctests and Python 2.7 for testing Morepath with Python 2.

 One tool you can use to install multiple versions of Python is pyenv_.